Six Atlanta Police officers are being charged after allegedly using excessive force at protest - Local News 8

 Six Atlanta Police officers are being charged with using excessive force during an arrest of two college students at a protest on Saturday night, Fulton County District Attorney Paul Howard announced Tuesday.

 The officers were filmed in downtown Atlanta breaking windows of a vehicle, yanking a woman out of the car and tasing a man.
-The two victims were later identified as college students at Spelman and Morehouse, both historically black schools, and were returning from protests calling for an end to police violence against black citizens.
+The two victims were later identified as college students at Spelman and Morehouse, both historically black schools.
+They were on their way home from picking up food when they got caught in traffic downtown caused by a protest of police violence against black citizens.

 Arrest warrants have been issued for Lonnie Hood, Willie Sauls, Ivory Streeter, Mark Gardner, Armond Jones and Roland Claud.
 Some of the charges against the officers include aggravated assault of Messiah Young, aggravated assault of Taniyah Pilgrim, simple battery and criminal damage to property, Howard said.

-Note: CORRECTION: This story has been updated to correct the spelling of Spelman College.
-An earlier version of this story incorrectly reported that Taniyah Pilgrim and Messiah Young had taken part in protests before their arrest.